zudo-doc

 💡 Tip

-If deployment size is a concern, consider keeping docHistory disabled for production builds (docHistory: false) and only using it during local development, where history is served dynamically via a Vite middleware with no pre-generation cost.
+If deployment size is a concern, consider keeping docHistory disabled for production builds (docHistory: false) and only using it during local development, where history is served dynamically by the doc-history-server with no pre-generation cost.

 Localization Support